 Some road rash injuries are relatively minor wounds that you can treat at home with over-the-counter (OTC) treatments.
 But road rash that penetrates beneath the deepest layer of skin could require medical intervention and expensive operations like skin graft surgeries.
 You should always seek medical attention as soon as possible after sustaining road rash in an accident, so a healthcare professional can diagnose, document, and treat your injuries.

 Can I Receive Compensation for Road Rash Injuries?

 Yes.
-Road rash injury claims are just as valid as any other type of accident injury claim.
+Road rash injury claims are as valid as any other accident injury claim.
 If a negligent driver caused an accident that subsequently left you injured and saddled with extensive medical bills, you have the right to demand compensation from them.
-Contact a Washington car accident attorney right away to begin building a case and pursuing the money you deserve.
+Contact a Washington car accident attorney immediately to build a case and pursue the money you deserve.

-The amount of compensation you can get for your road rash injury claim will vary depending on the circumstances.
+The compensation for your road rash injury claim will vary depending on the circumstances.
 For example, any of the following factors could influence the value of your claim: